williamiommi/sanity-plugin-icon-manager/README.md

 ## {} JSON Dialog

-Starting from v2, you can view the data stored in Sanity through a dedicated dialog.
-It is possible to copy to clipboard the json.
+Starting from version 2, you can view the data stored in Sanity through a dedicated dialog.
+It is possible to copy the JSON to the clipboard.

 <p align="center">
   <img width="70%" src="docs/images/json-dialog.jpg" alt="JSON dialog"/>